 So does anyone know what happened to camp trexler?
 Thanks Says Steve

 In the early 50's, I went to Camp Pratt, a YMCA camp

 on Lake Stahahe, when I was 7.
 I was terribly homesick.
 I remember the ''color wars'', where the kids were assigned to either the red or white teams.
 There was a little island near the store, and we used to catch a lot of bluegills

 from the little bridge.
 Everything was painted brown.
 My counselor's name was ''Linc,'' short for Lincoln.
 My worst memory was getting a fishhook throuhg my finger.
 Says Alex Demas

 I attended camp Pequot in 1948/1949.
 Mr Holt

 was the camp director.
 Howie Kyle was my counselor in the ''colony'' section.
 I belive St. James Epicopal church in Manhattan was the sponsor of the camp.

 Annie Washington, who weilded a ping pong paddle after any wise guy camper waiter.
-Says
+Says Ray

 Does anyone know what happened to Camp Trexler?
 Thanks.
 Says Steve

 UP INTO TWO TEAMS, THE GREEN AND THE WHITE.
 Says ALONZO IVEY

 I too spent several summer terms at Camp Pequot about the same time as Ken Fairchild and Ingrid Wolsk.
 I am 77.
 I see a listing for a Camp Eureka on Lake Stahahe

 now.
 In October 2004 I visited the site and saw that the installation I knew as Pequot is still there.
 I also visited the Red Apple Rest nearby in its last days.
 The camp's counselors all talked about wild times at the Red Apple.